-Mr. Suva has drafted and successfully prosecuted hundreds of patents form the U.S. Patent and Trademark Office.
+Mr. Suva has drafted and successfully prosecuted hundreds of patents from the U.S. Patent and Trademark Office.
 Mr. Suva enjoys writing and speaking on prosecution and consulting with colleagues on particularly difficult cases.
 Working with in-house counsel and technologists, Mr. Suva often mines product releases, road maps, and think sessions for patent portfolio enhancements.

 Mr. Suva invalidates patents asserted against his clients through post-grant proceedings at the U.S. Patent and Trademark Office.
 Mr. Suva uses his combination of experience in prosecution and litigation to achieve effective results in Inter Partes Review and Covered Business Method Review to serve broader litigation or licencing strategies.
 Before the availability of these proceedings, Mr. Suva also successfully pursued Ex Parte Reexaminations.